Region based classification¶

 return yi

-A decision tree is a hierarchical classifier with a tree structure where each node partitions the feature space along a specified component.
+A decision tree is a hierarchical classifier with a tree structure where each node partitions the feature space along a specified component (Breiman et al, 1984).

 Leo Breiman (1928 - 2005)